 Instapage can fulfill that need.
 Read on to learn how to account for device and intent in your advertising.

-Consumer behaviors: Mobile advertising vs. desktop advertising
+Consumer behaviors: Mobile advertising strategies vs. desktop advertising strategies

 Mobile offers a tremendous opportunity to reach high-value prospects.
 Advertisers need to take advantage of the opportunities that are available.
 Full-screen video demands a viewer’s full attention, native formats can ease the disruption that ads cause, and search ads are highly noticeable.